 - Completion of 25 clinical observation hours required as part of clinical certification

 To be considered for admission to the graduate preparation program, a cumulative undergraduate GPA of 3.2 or above must be present at the time of application with a grade of B or higher in ENG 105 and 106 (Composition I and II).
 Major GPA must be at least 3.2 to remain in the program and to enroll in 300/400 level courses.
-Please see the 2018-2019 Elmhurst College Catalog for additional requirements.
+Please see the 2023-2024 for additional requirements.

 How to Apply

-- To enter the graduate preparation program at Elmhurst College, apply to the College following all of the admission requirements for the undergraduate CSD program.
+- To enter the graduate preparation program at Elmhurst University, apply to the University following all of the admission requirements for the undergraduate CSD program.
 Please apply as a second-degree student even if you wish to complete only the required prerequisite courses for the graduate CSD program.

 - Go to the undergraduate application and apply as a second-degree student.
 When completing the application, choose communication sciences and disorders as your major.

-All official college transcripts must be sent to Elmhurst College for review.
+All official college transcripts must be sent to Elmhurst University for review.